Wearable Research for In-Service STEM Teachers

 The RET participants must attend the following events:

-- Computational Thinking Workshop: June 13 - June 16
+- RET kick-off meeting and Computational Thinking Workshop (Mandatory): June 11 – June 15

 In addition to these meeting, the RET participants work with Faculty Mentors.
 The schedule of the remaining 20 working days is up to the RET participants and their faculty mentors.

 The summer research participants will present, exchange, and share their research experience and teaching materials.
 The curriculum modules developed during the summer will be distributed for other schools to adopt.

 - Applications due: April 16, 2018 (Applications will be reviewed on a rolling basis starting March 15, 2018)

 - Notification of Acceptance: No later than April 28, 2018

 - Research Experience Dates: June 11 – Aug.
 3, 2018

 - Follow-up Workshop Date: April 2019 (tentative)

 - Software Engineering Principles for Wearable Application Development